 Eyelid margin anatomy.
 The type and location of the infected gland determine whether it is an internal hordeolum or an external hordeolum (stye).

 A hordeolum can be located internally or externally in relation to the eyelid and tarsal plate.
 They are essentially an abscess of the eyelid.
 An internal hordeolum is a bacterial infection of the Meibomian gland and usually points to the inside or conjunctiva (Figure 164-2).
 An internal hordeolum is usually larger than an external hordeolum.
 If the infection blocks the neck of the Meibomian gland, the infection points toward the conjunctival surface of the eyelid.
 If the neck of the Meibomian gland is not blocked, the infection often points to the eyelid margin.
 An external hordeolum, also known as a stye, is a bacterial infection of the glands of Zeis or Moll.
 These tend to be small, superficial, and point to the eyelid skin or, more commonly, the eyelid margin.
 The most common causative agent in both internal and external hordeola is Staphylococcus aureus.1

 Patients with a hordeolum almost always present with localized pain, redness, and swelling of the eyelid margin.
 It is usually a benign process but can progress to a preseptal or septal cellulitis.
 It may rarely result in a corneal epithelial defect,2 periorbital necrotizing fasciitis,3 and bacteremia.4

 A chalazion is a chronic, more than 2 weeks, granulomatous inflammation of a sebaceous Meibomian gland.
-Acute chalazion lesions, those less than 2 weeks ...
+Acute chalazion lesions, those less than 2 weeks old, are often difficult ...